Before 'Bend It Like Beckham,' Its Director Made This LA Thanksgiving Movie

 "It's actually a great film to watch on Thanksgiving, because it is all about forgiveness and giving thanks for what you have," Chadha said.
 "He says 'nobody wins, unless we all win,' and what a great statement, I think."

-What's Cooking? is available on DVD and digital, and you can currently stream it on Tubi for free.
+What's Cooking? is available on DVD and digital, and you can currently stream it on Tubi for free, as well as Vudu and IMDb TV.
 Blinded By the Light is available on DVD and digital now.